COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/New Jersey/README_NJ.md

 global Output "/Users/name/Desktop/New Jersey/Output"
 global Temp "/Users/name/Desktop/New Jersey/Temp"
 ```
+## Re-creating cleaning process

+There are five do-files to re-create the output files:
+1. Run "NJ Cleaning 2015_2018.do" to clean the data for 2015-2018.
+2. Run "NJ Cleaning 2019_2023.do" to clean the data for 2019-2023.
+3. Run the NJ_EDFactsParticipation_2015_2021 do file to add in particpation data for 2015-2021.
+4. Run the NJ_EDFactsParticipation_2022 do file to add in particaption data for 2022.
+7. Run "NJ_2024.do" to clean the data for 2024.
 ## Updates

 04/23/2024: Updated to add in unmerged NCES information and match new StudentGroup_TotalTested convention.